JonasToth/gitforge.nvim/README.md

 This plugin aims to provide integrated access to various Git Forges for your daily development tasks - working with issues, working with PRs and checking CI/CD pipelines.
+Its goal is being a workhorse plugin that is reliable and stable.

 > [!WARNING]
 > This plugin is in an early development state.
 Things may not work, they are clumsy and may break
 > randomly after an update.
 > Please keep this in mind.

-Read more about the goals and development milestones under [development resources](development_resources/README.md).
+You can read more about the goals and development milestones under [development resources](development_resources/README.md).

 ## Installation